 How to keep track of business expenses when travelling

 When it comes to tracking expenses on business trips, one of the most common complaints from travellers is the difficulty of keeping track of every receipt when out of town on business.
 It's quite likely that during your travels you probably didn't think about saving all those travel expense receipts and many of them will end up being lost in the abyss that is your purse or wallet.
 If you are a frequent business traveller, keeping on top of these things will really help when your expense report is due.

 Though it can be a bit of a pain, keeping hold of those receipts and proofs of purchase goes a long way in helping your accountants or tax advisors begin the most important part of the year: tax season!

 Where do the receipts end up during a business trip?

 One of the great things about a credit card is printing out an itemized sheet for all out-of-town purchases with a business credit card.
 If it wasn't a business transaction, no worries, just cross it out.
 If it was used for business purposes while out on a business trip, it's considered proof-of-purchase for travel expenses.
 When it's time to account for those expenses during tax preparation meetings, these can be turned in.
 Don't forget they could receive compensation for some of the gas mileage they get when they have to buy fuel to get to their destinations.

-For most employees, partners, co-owners, owners, and staff, one thing about tax season is that they can get reimbursed when everything is completed correctly.
-This is ultimately true for those who are considered independent contractors.
-For instance, freelance designers, writers, or those who are sole-proprietors of a company are able to get this tax credit upon turning in an expense report.
+For most employees, partners, co-owners, owners and staff, one thing about tax season is that they can get reimbursed when everything is completed correctly.
+This is ultimately true for those who are considered independent contractors; for instance, freelance designers, writers or those who are sole-proprietors of a company are able to get this tax credit upon turning in an expense report.

-Simply keep track by filing
+Keep track by filing